How we did it

 • Enforcing two-factor authentication (2FA) on all remote access solutions.

-• Strengthening endpoint detection (EDR) to flag unauthorized command execution.
+• Strengthening endpoint detection (EDR) to flag unauthorised command execution.

 • Improving phishing awareness training for all employees.